KonnerLester1015/ByteBox-Nexus/content/projects/Ceph Deployment.md

 [^8]: [ASSOCIATING A POOL WITH AN APPLICATION - Ceph Docs](https://docs.ceph.com/en/quincy/rados/operations/pools/#associating-a-pool-with-an-application)
 [^9]: [CREATE A BLOCK DEVICE POOL - Ceph Docs](https://docs.ceph.com/en/quincy/rbd/rados-rbd-cmds/#create-a-block-device-pool)

 Pools are a logical partition that are used to store objects.
-Any pool that starts with `.` is a reserved for Ceph operations.
-Run the following commands from withing the Ceph shell container (`cephadm shell`)
+Any pool that starts with `.` is reserved for Ceph operations.
+Run the following commands from within the Ceph shell container (`cephadm shell`)

 1. Create OSD Pool [^7]
    ```bash {filename="bash"}